Chips&Media

-Chips&Media, Inc. is a provider of intellectual property for integrated circuits (commonly called "chips") such as system on a chip technology for encoding and decoding video (video codecs), and image processing.
-Headquartered in Seoul, South Korea.
+Chips&Media, Inc. is a Korean provider of intellectual property for integrated circuits (commonly called "chips") such as system on a chip technology for encoding and decoding video (video codecs), and image processing.

 Products

 Since 2003, the company has developed video technology.

 Its video semiconductor intellectual property cores (IP cores) cover video coding formats such as MPEG-2, MPEG-4, H.263, H.264/AVC, VC-1, RealVideo, AVS, MVC, VP8, AVS, AVS2, HEVC(H.265) and VP9.
 Their technologies are used by licensees including Freescale, VIA, Realtek and Novatek Innofidei, and Telechips.

 The company announced an image processing products in 2016 and 2017, and reportedly signed first license deal in March 2018.

 In 2018, Chips&Media added object detection IP to its product line up.

 WAVE

 WAVE is multi-standard encoder and decoder system specifically designed for ultra-high-definition(4K) resolution up to 60 frame per second.
 WAVE codec (encoder & decoder) supports HEVC(H.265) and H.264/AVC, while decodes formats including HEVC(H.265), H.264/AVC, VP9, AV1 and AV2.